Once the application for an

 A defendant may consent (agree) to an AVO being made, without admissions.
 If they 'consent without admissions', this means that they consent to the orders being made but do not admit any of the things you say happened in your application.

 The defendant may try to negotiate with you or the police, and may only consent to an AVO if you change the orders you are asking for.
-The magistrate cannot change the mandatory orders (standard orders), but can decide which additional orders need to be made.
+The Court cannot change the mandatory orders (standard orders), but can decide which additional orders need to be made.

 For more information, see